gbb/rbuild_demo/README.md

     $ shp2pgsql -d -S -I -D -i -s 25833 shp/nat1.shp nat1 | psql rbuild_demo
     $ shp2pgsql -d -S -I -D -i -s 25833 shp/land1.shp land1  | psql rbuild_demo

--- (The dataset came from here: http://download.geofabrik.de/europe.html) -- (I have added some numerical fields to the .shp for this demonstration and reprojected to UTM33) -- (You can take a look at the data in e.g. QGIS.
+The dataset came from here: http://download.geofabrik.de/europe.html.
+I have added some numerical fields to the .shp for this demonstration and reprojected to UTM33).
+You can take a look at the data in e.g. QGIS.
 Notice that some land features in both datasets.)

--- (You can also take a look at the buildfiles.
+You can also take a look at the buildfiles.
 The main file we'll be calling is rbd_bf/main.bf.
 It calls the other files.)

--- Disregard any error message about 'land1' does not exist.
+Disregard any error message about 'land1' does not exist.
 This comes from the use of '-d' in case you have tried the demo previously and forgot to remove the DB afterwards.

 Demo 1: